Gaviscon can be used to treat heartburn (acid reflux) and indigestion.

 - bisphosphonates such as alendronic acid (to treat and prevent bone problems such as osteoporosis)

 It's safe to take paracetamol at the same time as Gaviscon.
-Do not take other painkillers, like ibuprofen or aspirin, with Gaviscon without talking to your doctor or pharmacist first.
+But do not take other painkillers, like ibuprofen or aspirin, with Gaviscon without talking to your doctor or pharmacist first.
 These can make your symptoms worse.

 Mixing Gaviscon with herbal remedies and supplements